Officials ‘not confident’ KNP Complex fire will stay out of National Forest

 TULARE COUNTY, Calif.
-(KGPE) – The KNP Complex fire burning in Sequoia National Park continued to grow with no containment Friday.
+(KSEE) – The KNP Complex fire burning in Sequoia National Park continued to grow with no containment Friday.
 It reached 11,365 acres.

 Agencies involved held a public meeting at the Veterans Memorial Building in Three Rivers, where all areas remain under an evacuation warning.